GSA/data-strategy/pages/incubator.md

 ## The Data Incubator Project

-To solve the most pressing issues facing the nation, we must leverage data as a strategic asset.
-The Federal Data Strategy will highlight examples of the use of data to solve problems and serve the public, with a particular focus on examples that can be replicated or scaled or that solve high-priority problems.
-A select number of Use Cases deemed “ripe for testing” will be included in The Data Incubator Project.
+The Federal Data Strategy will highlight examples of the use of data to solve problems and serve the public, with an emphasis on examples that can be replicated or scaled or that solve high-priority problems.

 </div>